 For years I’ve heard Rwanda described as the ‘Switzerland of Africa’ by Schluter Speciality Coffee, one of our coffee partners.
 Having chosen and worked with some stunning Rwandan coffees over the years, we decided it was time to visit the East African nation.

 We chose to visit a collection of farmers in the southern province of Ruhango, a region known locally as the ‘Land of a Thousand Hills.’
 Ruhango is a rolling carpet of a million verdant grassy peaks, with mountain cities, towns and villages dotted throughout the hills that swoop and dive across the landscape like a rollercoaster.

 Our group consisted of 8 people.
 From the Java Republic roastery there was myself, Vini Arruda (Coffee Development Manager) and Jolanta Turowska (Production Manager).
-We were also joined by our distributors David Newman, Kieran White and Fintan Stanley.
+We were also joined by our distributors David Newman and Kieran White.
 Last but not least, we were accompanied by Ross Nicholson from Schluter Coffee and our brilliantly talented photographer for the trip, Joe Were.

 Rwanda is a third the size of Ireland but is home to nearly 12 million people, ⅔ of whom are women.
 A landlocked country, enveloped in the unstable embrace of Uganda, Democratic Republic of Congo, and Burundi – who have each experienced their own genocidal campaigns between Hutu and Tutsi peoples.
 The more stable Tanzania lies along the entire Eastern border.

 Some have likened Rwanda to Singapore, but for me it felt more like Marrakech.
 It is a beacon of hope shining in the centre of East Africa.